AI & Technology

 Do AI keyboards learn sensitive information like passwords?

-Secure AI keyboards automatically exclude password fields from learning algorithms.
-Research from Stanford University in 2024 showed that 91% of premium AI keyboards correctly identify and protect password fields.
-The other 9% were free keyboards without proper field detection.
+Good ones don't.
+Secure keyboards automatically exclude password fields from their learning algorithms.
+Stanford's 2024 research showed that 91% of premium keyboards correctly identify and protect those fields.
+The other 9%?
+Free keyboards that skip proper field detection.

 Can I use multiple AI keyboards safely?